 Burco, Somaliland.
 February 26 2007

-The following day we got up and went for breakfast.
-During the night, our guards were changed.
-These guards were different.
+The following day, we got up and went for breakfast.
+During the night, our guards had been changed.
+These new guards were different.
 They were the overtly friendly kind of Somalis, always trying to accommodate us by giving us food and water.
-They were laughing and telling stories about Niqab-wearing lady friends, asking questions about our travels and where we came from.
+Their names were Mohammed and Absame.
+They were laughing and telling stories about their Niqab-wearing lady friends, asking questions about our travels and where we came from.
 It made the time go by faster on those awful country roads.
+Their constant chatter was a welcome distraction from the bone-rattling journey.

 I couldn’t believe this was happening.
-Mohammed grabbed my shirt collar and ripped me out of the car.
-He started pushing me into the shack.
-I’m looking at Paul, my buddy, trying to figure out how we’ll get out of this.
-Paul is being shoved toward the hut by Absame.
+My mind raced, trying to find a logical explanation.
+"What's going on?"
+I asked, my voice a panicked croak.
+Mohammed grabbed my shirt collar and, with a violent tug, ripped me out of the car.
+He started pushing me into the shack, his hand hard against my back.
+I looked at Paul, my buddy, trying to figure out how we’d get out of this.
+Paul was being shoved toward the hut by Absame, his face a mask of terror.
 Once inside, they pushed us onto the dirt floor.
-A same stood over us, gun aimed at my head.
+Absame stood over us, his gun aimed at my head, a silent threat.

-Mohammed sat at a table and started making phone calls.
-I couldn’t understand what he was saying, but I think I heard the Somali word for westerners.
-I began to protest what was happening, demanding to know what was going on, but as I did, Absame hit me in the face with the butt of his rifle, and it split my nose.
-Even now, I still have the scar.
+Mohammed sat at a small, rickety table and started making phone calls.
+I couldn’t understand what he was saying, but I think I heard the Somali word for "westerners."
+I began to protest, demanding to know what was going on, but as I did, Absame hit me in the face with the butt of his rifle.
+The world exploded in a flash of pain and then went black.
+My nose split open, and even now, I still have the scar.

-When I woke up, Mohammed had our passports and papers.
-Paul had pissed in his pants.
+When I woke up, I was lying on the dirt floor, my head throbbing.
+Mohammed had our passports and papers.
+Paul was huddled in a corner, and I could smell the distinct, sharp scent of urine.
+He had pissed in his pants.
 I can’t tell you how long we were kept in that shack.
+The days all ran together, a monotonous rhythm of fear and hunger.
+The heat was unbearable, and the nights were freezing.
 However, later I heard it was a few months.

 After I had been there for a while, maybe a month or more, I heard Mohammed on the telephone.
-He sounded angry and frustrated.
+He sounded angry and frustrated, his voice a series of sharp, agitated words.
 Mohammed hung up his phone and walked over to where Paul and I were huddled.
-He was talking to Absame.
+He was talking to Absame, his voice a low, furious murmur.
 Absame seemed really defeated by whatever Mohammed had said to him.
 Afterward, they picked us up by our shoulders and shoved us back into the car.
+The motion was familiar and terrifying.

 Soon, we were leaving the countryside and returning to the city limits.
+The landscape began to fill with houses and cars, a sight that gave me a strange, hollow sense of hope.
 Eventually, the car pulled up to an airport.
 It was the Burco Airport.
 Mohammed stopped the vehicle, and they both got out.
-They opened our doors and smiled really friendly to us.
-Again they were acting like those super over-friendly Somali people, shaking our hands and speaking in English.
-They got our things out of the car, put it at our feet and drove off.
+They opened our doors and smiled, a chillingly friendly smile.
+Again, they were acting like those super-friendly Somali people, shaking our hands and speaking in English.
+They got our things out of the car, put them at our feet, and drove off.

 Sincerely,